trong0dn/eth-todo-list/README.md

 ![testing](https://user-images.githubusercontent.com/55768917/148163313-1c9c2e49-590a-45b7-9488-69ad739b0a9a.png)

-### Ganache Personal Blockchain
+## Ganache Personal Blockchain
 A personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates using the truffle suite.
+Each addition and completion of a tasks results in a transaction to the smart contract.

 ![Screenshot 2022-01-04 235850](https://user-images.githubusercontent.com/55768917/148163360-cc8cea95-9cab-4b27-90e3-845c22cd6054.png)

 ## Metamask

-Google Chrome extension allowing blockchain applications to be performed housing a crypto-wallet.
+A Google Chrome extension allowing blockchain applications to be performed housing a crypto-wallet.
 Metamask allows for managing our personal account when connecting to the blockchain, as well as manage ETH funds needed to pay for transactions.

 ![Metamask](https://user-images.githubusercontent.com/55768917/148163515-c72ddadd-bf4c-473f-adc9-2280882a0cae.png)

 ## Acknowledgement

 Original idea: https://github.com/dappuniversity/eth-todo-list <br>
-Fixes for depreciated Web3.js and bootstrap bump: https://github.com/smrnjeet222/eth-todo-list-blockchain <br>
+Fixes for depreciated Web3.js and Bootstrap bump: https://github.com/smrnjeet222/eth-todo-list-blockchain <br>
 README file ideas: https://github.com/kenneth-liang/Ethereum-Todo-List <br>

 ## Disclaimer